collectivemedia/node-avro/README.md

 It is currently basically functional, but not battle-tested in production yet.

-## Install
+## Install on Debian/Ubuntu

-Currently the best way to use it from your project:
+In your Node project directory:

 ```
 apt-get install cmake libboost-dev libboost-filesystem-dev libboost-system-dev libboost-program-options-dev